-Discussion Participation - You are expected to participate in course discussions (ethics, Nova, and book discussions).
-Your participation is worth 15% of your course grade.
+Discussion Participation and Professionalism - You are expected to arrive to class on time, pay attention, and participate in course discussions (ethics, Nova, and book discussions).
+Your participation and professionalism is worth 5% of your course grade.

 Assignments - Course assignments will include two discussion reflection papers, one ethics discussion reflection paper, and 4 journal article reflection papers.
 Each assignment is worth 5% of your total grade (35% total).
 Assignments must be submitted on time.